nanolaba/readme-generator/README.md

 Using the **Nanolaba Readme Generator (NRG)** program, you can generate separate files for different languages in [Markdown format]( https://en.wikipedia.org/wiki/Markdown) based on a single template file.
-The template allows the use of variables and special components - widgets.
+The template allows the use of variables and special components (widgets).
 This document is an example of the result of this program.

 The latest stable version of the program is **1.0**.

 ## Table of contents
 1. [Usage](#usage)